+As a leading broach tooling manufacturer, V W Broaching Service is known for its broaching tooling and manufacturing services.
 A broach is sometimes referred to as a broach cutting tool, a broach tool, or a broaching tool.
-The complement of a broach and the fixtures that hold the broach, and/or the part that it is cutting, is referred to as broach tooling.
+The complement of a broach and the fixtures that hold it, and/or the part that it is cutting, is referred to as broach tooling.
 Broaches are classified as multiple-point cutting tools, in that they have two or more cutting edges.

-Broaching tools, or broach cutting tools, are designed with a series of teeth arranged in rows.
+Broaching tools are designed with a series of teeth arranged in rows.
 Each row of teeth is successively larger and to the shape desired, than the previous row.
 The entire cut is divided over all rows of teeth, so that each broach tooth removes only a few thousandths of an inch of material.
 The broaching tool is pulled or pushed through or past the part to be cut; or in some cases the broaching tool is held stationary while the part is pulled or pushed through or past the broach.
 In a typical broaching operation the starting hole of the part to be cut is approximately the same size as the first tooth of the broach.
-The last tooth of the broach is the exact shape and size of the desired cut.
+The last tooth is the exact shape and size of the desired cut.

 Material used in the manufacture of broach cutting tools varies according the demands on the broach, such as the length of cut, and the type of material to be cut.
 However, in typical cases only the highest quality tool steel is used, such as PM-M4.

 V W Broaching Service has one of the largest inventories of stock broach cutting tools in the world.
 These broaches are available to be used on our customers’ jobs at no additional charge to the customer.
 V W Broaching Service maintains and replaces these broaches as needed, and at its own expense.
-There are thousands of broach tools available, including various sizes and lengths of: round broaches, square broaches, hexagonal broaches, octagonal broaches, rectangular broaches, oval broaches, keyway broaches, round body keyway broaches, multiple keyway broaches, inverted keyway broaches, serration broaches, D broaches, double D broaches, spline broaches, inverted spline broaches, pot broaches of many varieties, and many other specialty broaches.
+There are thousands of broach tools available, including various sizes and lengths of: round, square, hexagonal, octagonal, rectangular, oval, keyway, round body keyways, multiple keyways, inverted keyways, serration broaches, D broaches, double D, spline, inverted spline, pot broaches of many varieties, and many other specialty broaches.
 Please contact V W Broaching to determine whether we have a stock broaching tool to fit your application.

-V W Broaching Service is pleased to provide in-house broach cutting tool design, using the most sophisticated CAD methods available.
-Design services are provided at no charge for our broach tooling customers.
+V W Broaching Service is pleased to provide in-house broach cutting tool design and services, using the most sophisticated CAD methods available.
+Design services are provided at no charge for our customers.
 Typically our customers provide us with a blueprint of the part, and we design the broaching tool to meet the finished specifications.
 However, we can also reverse-engineer the part from a sample provided, and design the broach cutting tool from the sample.
 Send a drawing today for a quote on our broaching tool design services!